MicrosoftDocs/xamarin-docs/docs/essentials/geolocation.md

 }
 ```

+The altitude isn't always available.
+If it is not available, the `Altitude` property might be `null` or the value might be zero.
+If the altitude is available, the value is in meters above above sea level.

 To query the current device's [location](xref:Xamarin.Essentials.Location) coordinates, the `GetLocationAsync` can be used.
 It is best to pass in a full `GeolocationRequest` and `CancellationToken` since it may take some time to get the device's location.

 ```csharp